 We're here to help.
 Our consultants are ready to assist with independent, free advice.

 Connected to the world

-As one of the first cities to greet the new day, and with business hours complementary to key regional markets, an Auckland office allows multinationals to operate around the clock to serve markets in Europe, Britain and the US.
+As one of the first cities to greet the new day, and with business hours complementary to key regional markets, an Auckland office allows multinationals to operate around the clock to serve markets in Europe, the United Kingdom and the United States.

-World-class digital infrastructure supports a thriving technology, film and TV sector in Auckland.
+World-class digital infrastructure supports thriving technology and creative industries in Auckland.
 Globally connected, with no fewer than five international submarine data cables, Auckland businesses enjoy excellent digital capacity, speed and resilience.
 This allows them to be globally competitive, while based in a city where a great lifestyle attracts top talent.

 Modern, resilient infrastructure

 Companies such as Warner Bros, Disney and Netflix all produce or commission digital products and services from Auckland, using ultra-fast bandwidth to deliver content to customers and partners around the world.
 5G is accessible across central Auckland and suburban centres, and rolling out region-wide.
 And with the country’s largest airport, seaport and freight operations, Auckland is also the prime logistics hub in and out of New Zealand.